 The 'giant sucking sound' is not merely American jobs going to NAFTA and GATT cheap labor zones.
-The giant sucking sound is that as jobs and education diminish, our youth are being sucked into the jail industrial complex.2
+The giant sucking sound is that as jobs and education diminish, our youth are being sucked into the jail industrial complex?

-Neither Perot nor NAFTA had been previously mentioned in the article, but the writer (Rev. Jesse Jackson) could allude to them anyway by this phrase, and make them part of the context.
+Neither Perot nor NAFTA had been previously mentioned in the article, but Jackson could allude to them anyway by this phrase, and make them part of the context.
 A quick Web search easily finds hundreds of such allusions to this one phrase.
 To fully understand the speaker's intent, the interpreter has to recognize the allusion and adjust the context of interpretation accordingly.